 6. Wait until 'Creating file system structures' is displayed on the screen.

-7. Repeat the above steps for any other partitions on this physical hard drive once the prompt returns.
-You can skip the current step if only one partition is on your hard drive.
+7. Repeat the process for any other partitions on the physical hard drive, skipping the current step if there's only one partition.

 8. Type exit and hit Enter to exit Command Prompt.